csci-1301/csci-1301.github.io/labs/ValidatingInputs/readme.md

 </table>

 Question:
-~  After completing the table, can you detect a pattern between return type and resulting value?
+~  After completing the table, can you detect a pattern between "returns" and "value"?

 # Validating Inputs